 The country’s waters are healthy and full of fish, the beauty is staggering, and the sluggish pace of life seductive.
 From large tarpon in the jungle to roosterfish and sailfish offshore, anglers in Costa Rica do not lack a shortage of species to pursue.
 World-class, catch-and-release fishing in the Pacific Ocean for sailfish, striped, blue and black marlin, Dorado, tuna and wahoo.
 For jungle tarpon, since the environment is quite dynamic, fishing situations are also varied, ranging from sight casting, hunting or waking in shallow lagoons and creeks, or waiting for tarpon to roll or break bait on the surface.
 Due to the intimate jungle environment anglers can often get much closer to their quarry than in other global tarpon fisheries, making this a unique place to hone one’s skills.

-Guatemala has earned the reputation as the billfish capital of the world.
+Guatemala has earned a reputation as the billfish capital of the world.
 Guatemala has such strong bluewater fishing because of the Equatorial Counter Current, a well-defined west-to-east ocean flow that creates a type of “billfish highway” which gathers most of the billfish just off of Guatemala’s coast.
 With numbers like “85 sailfish released in a single day” and “35 on the fly in one day,” it’s hard for any other region in the world to compete with this year-round bite.
-In addition to the great sailfishing, the area is also home to impressive numbers of blue, black and striped marlin, Dorado, roosterfish, tuna and more.
+In addition to the great sailfishing, the area is also home to impressive numbers of blue, black and striped marlin, Dorado, roosterfish, tuna, and more.

 None more for jazz, food, and redfish, Cajun country should be on the big-game radar.
 Offshore fishing here is not as popular as in Costa Rica or Guatemala, but, it is a lot closer to home…and worth the trip.
-Venice is about a 2-hour drive south of New Orleans and is located on the edge of the Mississippi River Delta which is appropriately called the, “Fishing Capitol of the World.”
+Venice is about a 2-hour drive south of New Orleans and is located on the edge of the Mississippi River Delta which is appropriately called the “Fishing Capitol of the World.”
 Venice is surrounded by vast marshes and is close to several barrier islands offering some of the best coastal fishing anywhere in the gulf.
 In addition to inshore fishing, Venice is the place to go for going offshore to target tuna, dolphinfish, tripletail, cobia, snapper, wahoo, more jacks, and even marlin.

 From large migratory tarpon in the Yucatan and in the waters of Ascension Bay to marlin, tuna, and roosterfish, Mexico is home to a massive selection of big game fish for the adventurous angler.
 As an overall fishing destination, we love the Yucatan for a variety of reasons.
 Travel is quick reasonably priced, with direct flights to Cancun from most major U.S. cities.
 And, the same can be said for the locations of Baja, Mexico.
 With miles of open and accessible coastline, the East Cape of Baja is arguably the world’s #1 place to catch roosterfish from the shore.
 For anglers looking to target large, migratory tarpon, our destinations in the Yucatan can ease any tarpon angler’s addiction.